shannonfritz/Make-UEFIUSB/README.md

 ## What it does
-The script will create a bootable USB drive for UEFI (not BIOS) devices to enable installation of Windows 10.
+The script will create a bootable USB drive for UEFI (not BIOS) devices to enable installation of Windows 10/11/Server.
 It does this using PowerShell commands to perform several tasks.

 * Automatically mount the .iso
 * Automatically inject Drivers (NOTE: Only for the Pro edition)
+  * Prompts you to select the Image to use (I recommend Pro)
   * Attempt to shrink WinRE.wim if it's more than 400MB
-  * Copy "Extras" into the install.wim (you may not want this, depending on what is in there)
+  * Copy "Extras" into the install.wim (edit the script to enable this)
 * Clear the USB drive of all partitions/files/data
 * Partition the USB drive with GPT and FAT32
 * Copy all contents of the ISO to the USB drive